Colin MacGilp MacDonald: Legacy

-The works of Colin MacGilp MacDonald represent an important turning point in Scottish history and provide some of the most comprehensive research on the life, culture, and languages of the Highlands and Islands of Scotland.
+The works of MacDonald represent an important turning point in Scottish history and provide some of the most comprehensive research on the life, culture, and languages of the Highlands and Islands of Scotland.
 His work is buttressed by thorough use of original sources and first-hand accounts from elder highlanders who were unable to write in English.
 MacDonald's work combines these accounts with the history of the region and presents a fascinating, if controversial, understanding of Scottish and British history.
 MacDonald's writing was concise and provided thoroughly-researched histories of Britain and Scotland.
 Many of his books remain in print today and are still used in universities around the world.

-Towards the end of his life, Colin MacGilp MacDonald dedicated himself to teaching Latin, history, and philosophy to the next generation of students in Dunoon and Glasgow in Scotland.
+Towards the end of his life, MacDonald dedicated himself to teaching Latin, history, and philosophy to the next generation of students in Dunoon and Glasgow in Scotland.